-Upon the completion of this offering, we will have shares of common stock outstanding, on a fully diluted basis, including an aggregate of 60,000 shares of restricted common stock to be granted to our independent directors and to our Manager under our equity incentive plans.
-See "Management -Incentive Awards" and "Management-Director Compensation," respectively.
+Upon the completion of this offering and our concurrent private placement, we will have 13,405,500 shares of common stock outstanding, on a fully diluted basis (and assuming the underwriters do not exercise the overallotment option), including an aggregate of 45,000 shares of restricted common stock to be granted to our independent directors and to our Manager under our equity incentive plans.
+See "Management-Incentive Awards" and "Management-Compensation of Directors," respectively.

-Concurrently with this offering, we will sell to certain affiliates of Angelo, Gordon and to certain of our officers, in a separate private placement, % of our outstanding common stock after giving effect to the common stock issued in this offering, excluding common stock that may be sold pursuant to the underwriters' overallotment option, at a price per share equal to the initial public offering price per share in this offering.
+Concurrently with this offering, we will sell to an affiliate of Angelo, Gordon 750,000 shares of our common stock and to certain of our directors and executive officers an aggregate of 110,500 shares of our common stock, in a separate private placement, at a price per share equal to the initial public offering price per share in this offering.

-We, and each of our executive officers, our directors and our director nominees have agreed with the underwriters not to offer, sell or otherwise dispose of any shares of our common stock or any securities convertible into or exercisable or exchangeable for shares of our common stock or any rights to acquire common stock for a period of after the date of this prospectus, without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, subject to specific limited exceptions.
-Purchasers of our common stock in our concurrent private placement have also agreed with the underwriters not to sell or otherwise dispose of the common stock that they purchase in our concurrent private placement for a period of after the date of this prospectus.
+We, our Manager, purchasers of our common stock in our concurrent private placement (other than an affiliate of Angelo, Gordon) and each of our executive officers, our directors and our director nominees have agreed with the underwriters not to offer, sell or otherwise dispose of any shares of our common stock or any securities convertible into or exercisable or exchangeable for shares of our common stock or any rights to acquire common stock for a period of 180 days after the date of this prospectus, without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
+Morgan Securities LLC and UBS Securities LLC, subject to specific limited exceptions.
+An affiliate of Angelo, Gordon agreed with the underwriters not to sell or otherwise dispose of the common stock that it purchases in our concurrent private placement for a period of two years after the date of this prospectus.
 Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
 Morgan Securities LLC and UBS Securities LLC may, in their discretion, at any time from time to time and without notice, waive the terms and conditions of the lockup agreements to which it is a party.
-Assuming no exercise of the underwriters' overallotment option to purchase additional shares, approximately % of our shares of common stock are subject to lockup agreements.
+All of our shares of common stock to be outstanding upon completion of this offering other than the shares sold in this offering, are subject to lockup agreements.
 When the lockup periods expire, these shares of common stock will become eligible for sale, in some cases subject to the requirements of Rule 144 under the Securities Act, which are described under "Shares Eligible for Future Sale-Rule 144."

-We will enter into a registration rights agreement with the purchasers of our common stock in our concurrent private placement pursuant to which we will agree to register the resale of such common stock.
-We will also grant such purchasers the right to include these shares in any registration statements we may file in connection with any future public offerings, subject to the terms of the lockup arrangements described herein and subject to the right of the underwriters of those offerings to reduce the total number of secondary shares included in those offerings (with such reductions to be proportionately allocated among the selling stockholders participating in those offerings).
-Following the completion of this offering, we intend to file a registration statement on Form S-8 to register the total number of common stock that may be issued under our equity incentive plans, including the restricted common stock to be granted to our executive officers, other employees of our Manager and our independent directors.
+We will enter into a registration rights agreement with the purchasers of our common stock in our concurrent private placement, our independent directors and our Manager pursuant to which we will agree to register the resale of such common stock.
+We will also grant such investors the right to include these shares in any registration statements we may file in connection with any future public offerings, subject to the terms of the lockup arrangements described herein and subject to the right of the underwriters of those offerings to reduce the total number of secondary shares included in those offerings (with such reductions to be proportionately allocated among the selling stockholders participating in those offerings).
+Following the completion of this offering, we intend to file a registration statement on Form S-8 to register the total number of common stock that may be issued under our Equity Incentive Plan, including the restricted common stock to be granted to our executive officers, other employees of our Manager and our independent directors.
 See "Shares Eligible for Future Sale-Registration Rights."
 Upon registration, these common stock will be eligible for sale without restriction.